EPA proposes to ban most uses of toxic paint remover

 “This rule will finally provide workers with the same protection as consumers,” Kalmuss-Katz added of the Biden rule.

-The chemical industry, meanwhile, raised concerns about the potential supply chain effects of the EPA’s proposal.
+The chemical industry, meanwhile, raised concerns about potential supply chain impacts on the EPA’s proposal.

 “EPA’s website says most of these changes would be fully implemented in 15 months and would amount to a prohibition of an estimated 52% of annual production volume for end uses subject to [the Toxic Substances Control Act].
 That scale of reduction in production, that rapidly, could have substantial supply chain impacts if manufacturers have contractual obligations they need to follow through on or if manufacturers decide to cease production entirely,” a written statement from the American Chemistry Council read.